NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Damage is applied on the stab
     - Drains 50% meter on the damage frame
 - 2X
-    - DEF window starts frame 11 and ends frame 29 (animation ends frame 49)
+    - DEF from frames 11-45, animation ends frame 55
     - Defends back
     - Missed 2X drains just over 12.5% meter at the end of the move
     - Requires 75%